 Clause 79(1) provides that development for the purpose of a railway, or for rail infrastructure facilities, may be carried out by or on behalf of a public authority without consent on any land.
 This clause also specifies the conditions whereby such development can be carried out without consent on land reserved under the National Parks and Wildlife Act 1974.
-As the referral area is not reserved under the National Parks and Wildlife Act 1974, these conditions do not apply.
+As the referral area is not reserved under the National Parks and Wildlife Act 1974.
+As the referral area is not reserved under the National Parks and Wildlife Act 1974.